9.4 Aerial-Ground Fusion Processing

 Processing Requirements

-Aerial-Ground Fusion has significantly higher hardware requirements than single-scene or map fusion processing.
+Aerial-Ground Fusion has significantly higher hardware requirements than Single Model or Map Fusion processing.
 Attempting it on hardware below the minimum produces either a processing failure or an unusable result.

 Processing Procedure